Public Adjuster West Palm Beach

 However, in some cases insurance companies will actually offer a low amount of compensation very quickly.
 Since they know the medical costs will be very high, they’re hoping you will accept their offer before the true amount of your medical costs are known.
 That’s why it can be wise to wait before accepting an offer of compensation.

-How much time do I have to report a loss in West Palm Beach, FL?
+How much time do I have to report a loss to my home insurance company?

 Policies for reporting losses differ from insurer to insurer.
 Sometimes state laws play a role in this, too.
 In Florida, for example, you’re typically required to report your loss within three years of the initial date of the damage.
 If you wait longer than three years to report the loss, you’ll have no legal grounds to force the insurance company to provide a settlement.